Get Your Handicap Parking

 Book Your Appointment

-Skip the wait at the doctor’s office and schedule your DMV disability parking permit evaluation from the comfort and convenience of your home.
+Skip the wait at the doctor’s office.
+Schedule your DMV disability parking permit evaluation from home.

-Connect with the right doctor in minutes and easily chat with your provider on a smartphone, computer, or tablet via phone call or video.
+Find the right doctor in minutes.
+You can easily chat with your provider on a smartphone, computer, or tablet. connect through a phone call or video.

 Who Qualifies for a Disability Parking Permit?